Cardinal Numbers in Spanish: The No-fuss Guide to Counting from 0 to 10,000

 For that reason, you should produce.
 That means speaking and writing with Spanish numbers!
 How?
 Well, see those example sentences we included throughout the blog post?
 We suggest the following practice:

-- Start by selecting sentences from the examples that seem useful to you and that you’d actually use in your native language.
+1. Select sentences from the examples that seem useful to you and that you’d actually use.

-- Let a few days go by, then return to your practice.
-Now, try changing the numbers in the sentences then copying the sentences again.
-You’re free to change not just the numbers, but also words that seem irrelevant to your personal situation.
-Customize and, once again, read them out loud.
+3. Let a few days go by, then return to your practice.
+Now, try changing the numbers in the sentences and, once again, read them out loud.

-- Your goal is to be able to create sentences by yourself and write numbers in Spanish comfortably.
-You should now create sentences that are about your own personal history, referring to important vacations, events, memories or accomplishments.
+4. You should now create sentences that are about your own personal history, referring to important events or accomplishments.

-- Repeat those sentences both in writing and speaking, as if you were talking to somebody.
-Try giving them different intonations and emotions, as that’ll help you remember them more easily!
+5. Repeat those sentences both in writing and speaking, as if you were talking to somebody.

 Follow these steps to counting success!